matthew-brett/pydagogue/curious_git.rst

 ==========================================================

 We only need to give git enough hash digits for git to identify the object uniquely.
-7 digits nearly always enough, as in:
+7 digits is nearly always enough, as in:

 .. prizevar:: sha_7